Justice Dept. appeals judge’s order on Russia probe memo

-WASHINGTON (AP) - The Biden administration said Monday that it would appeal a judge’s order directing it to release in its entirety a legal memo on whether President Donald Trump had obstructed justice during the Russia investigation.
-But it also agreed to make a brief portion of the document public.
+WASHINGTON (AP) — The Biden administration is appealing a judge’s order directing it to release in its entirety a legal memo on whether President Donald Trump had obstructed justice during the Russia investigation.
+But it also made public a brief portion of the document showing that senior Justice Department leaders concluded that the evidence could not support an obstruction prosecution.

-In a motion filed late Monday, the deadline for deciding whether it would comply with the judge’s decision or appeal it, the Justice Department said that it continued to believe even that the full document should be exempt from disclosure.

-Though the department agreed to release one section of the document, the lawyers asked Jackson to put her order on hold to give a federal appeals court a chance to review the ruling.
+In a motion filed late Monday, the deadline for deciding whether it would comply with the judge’s decision or appeal it, the Justice Department said it continued to believe that the full document should be exempt from disclosure.
+The lawyers asked Jackson to put her order on hold while it appeals the ruling to a federal appeals court.

+CREW President Noah Bookbinder said the group was “deeply disappointed” by the Justice Department’s decision and called the government’s position “legally and factually wrong.”

+“The Department of Justice had an opportunity to come clean, turn over the memo, and close the book on the politicization and dishonesty of the past four years,” Bookbinder said in a statement.
+“Last night it chose not to do so.”

-At issue is a March 24, 2019 memo from the Justice Department’s Office of Legal Counsel that was prepared for Barr to evaluate whether evidence collected in special counsel Robert Mueller’s investigation could support an obstruction of justice prosecution of the president.
-Barr has said he looked to that opinion in determining that Trump did not illegally obstruct the Russia probe.
+At issue is a March 24, 2019, memo from the head of the Justice Department’s Office of Legal Counsel and another senior department official that was prepared for Barr to evaluate whether evidence in special counsel Robert Mueller’s investigation could support an obstruction of justice prosecution of the president.
+Barr has said he looked to that opinion in concluding that Trump did not illegally obstruct the Russia probe.

 In its motion Monday, Justice Department lawyers said the government never meant to mislead the court but acknowledged that some of its language could have been clearer.